georgeweigt/sassafras/README.md

 ./sassafras infile
 ```

-See the `doc` directory for sample infiles.
+See the `infiles` directory for sample infiles.

 For example

 ```
-./sassafras ../doc/corrosion-demo.txt
+./sassafras ../infiles/corrosion-demo.txt
 ```

 Result